Nuqler/project-server-clojure/README.md

 The server implements API which relies on POST/GET queries.
 The server accepts and returns json strings as accepted data type.

-Examples using curl in *Windows commandline* prompt.
+The following section will provide some examples using curl in *Windows commandline* prompt.

 **Note: every quotation mark within the request string has to be escaped in order to form correct request through *Windows commandline curl*.
 Another option would be to surround requests in singular brackets.
 Either way, a correct JSON string has to be sent.**